 Russell Smythe performed many song recitals both on the concert platform and for the BBC with such accompanists as Geoffrey Parsons, Graham Johnson and Roger Vignoles.

-As well as lecturing and teaching at the Royal College of Music, Russell teaches choral scholars at King's College, Cambridge.
-He has given masterclasses and workshops in Belfast, York University, Denmark (Musik Dramatisk Teater) and Spain (La Caixa).
-In summer 2012, he took workshops in Québec, Canada (Le Domaine Forget) and, for the last seven years, he has been a tutor with the Cratoule summer workshops in the South of France.
-This year he will be teaching at the Oxenfoord International Summer School near Edinburgh.
-He has a busy private studio with students who are currently singing on the most prestigious opera and concert stages around the world.
+Between 2010 and 2019, Russell spent nine productive years teaching choral scholars at King’s College, Cambridge.
+He has also given masterclasses and workshops in Belfast, York University, Cambridge University, Denmark (Musik Dramatisk Teater) and Spain (La Caixa).
+In summer 2012, he took workshops in Québec, Canada (Le Domaine Forget) and, for seven years, he was a tutor with the Cratoule Summer School in the South of France.
+He is a regular tutor with the Oxenfoord International Summer School in Musselburgh, and the New Zealand Opera School in Whanganui.
+Russell has a busy private studio with students who are currently singing on the most prestigious opera and concert stages around the world.

 Faculties / departments: Vocal Studies